jarvisar/senior-design/README.md

 The results returned from the search will include columns with information such as the exoplanet's name, host name, discovery method, discovery year, discovery facility, and academic reference.

-* The orbital period column is the time (in days) for the exoplanet to orbit host star
+  * The density column is measured in g/cm<sup>3</sup>
   * The radius column is measured in units of radius of the Earth (ER)
   * The mass column is measured in units of mass of the Earth (EM)

 For example, an exoplanet with a radius of 0.5 ER has half the radius of the Earth and an exoplanet with 0.5 EM has half the mass of the Earth.
-For reference, the Earth's radius is 6,371km and
-      it's mass is 5.972 x 10<sup>24</sup> kg.
+For reference, the Earth's radius is 6,371km, its mass is 5.972 x 10<sup>24</sup> kg, and its density is 5.5 g/cm<sup>3</sup>.

 ## FAQ